-The Rule Proponents are concerned that negative offers from SNSPs can cause generators in the exporting region to have an effective offer that is below the market floor price, undercutting generators in the importing region.
+The Rule Proponents are concerned that negative offers from SNSPs can cause generators in the exporting region to have an effective offer that is below the market floor price at the regional reference node of the importing region, undercutting generators in the importing region.
 This is because SNSP offers do not compete with generation offers, but are effectively combined with the regional reference price of the exporting region.